 You’ll find works by Leonardo da Vinci, Michelangelo, Raphael, Lippi, Piero della Francesca, etc. And it’s not just the glorious paintings.
 There are important statues and beautiful decorated ceilings.

-Here’s my complete guide to the must see masterpieces of the Uffizi Gallery, with tips for visiting.
+Here’s my complete guide to the must see masterpieces of the Uffizi Gallery, with must know tips for visiting.

 2. Galleria dell’Accademia